gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 export default SignupPage;
 ```

 This snippet defines a React component for the signup form.
-It uses two custom hooks (seen previously): `useSIgnupForm` and `useAuthStore`.
+It uses two custom hooks (seen previously): `useSignupForm` and `useAuthStore`.
 When the form is submitted, it calls the `signUp` function with the entered email, password, and username.
 If signup is successful, you can add extra logic (like redirecting the user).
 The form disables the submit button and shows a loading message while the signup is in progress.

 This component gives you a ready-to-use, validated signup form that connects directly to your authentication logic and shows loading feedback to the user.
 Feel free to modify it, adding animations, tailwind classes, shadcn components.